ndunand/moodle-mod_switchcast/README.md

 The latest version of the mod_switchcast Moodle activity plugin is available on GitHub : https://github.com/ndunand/moodle-mod_switchcast .

-Install as any other activity module into your Moodle's mod/ directory, then visit http://your.moodle/admin/index.php to proceed to the module installation.
+Install as any other activity module into your Moodle's /mod directory, then visit http://your.moodle/admin/ to proceed with module installation.

 # Module setup: